 Check the latest estimated tax refund deposit dates

 If I Am Filing a Married Filing Jointly Return, Can My Refund Be Deposited Into An Individual Account?

 Some financial institutions do not allow a joint refund to be deposited into an individual account.
 Check with your bank or other financial institution to make sure your direct deposit will be accepted.
 Some banks charge a small fee for direct deposit.
 Double check your Bank Routing Number and Bank Account Number when you fill out the direct deposit section of your tax return.
 Verifying these numbers is just as important as double checking your name, date of birth, and Social Security Number.
 If you aren't sure what your bank numbers are, call your bank and ask.

-Sent via the U.S. Postal Service: efile.com provides this option, however it will take you longer to get your refund and there is the danger that your tax refund check might get lost or damaged in the mail.
+The IRS sends you a check to the mailing address you entered on your tax return via the U.S. Postal Service. efile.com provides this option during the efile Checkout process.
+However, it will take you longer to get your refund and there is the danger that your tax refund check might get lost or damaged in the mail.

-Tax Refund with Deduct Fee from Refund (e-Collect)
+How Will I Receive My Tax Refund If I Chose to Deduct Fee from Refund (e-Collect) Option?

 If you use the eFile Deluxe or Premium service and incur a charge for it, you may choose to have your tax preparation fee deducted from your tax refund.
 Your expected tax refund will be transferred from the IRS to the bank of our e-Collect partner, and then transferred to your bank minus the e-Collect and tax preparation fees.
 An e-Collect fee (Deduct Fee from Refund, or DFFR) of only $19.95 will be charged for this service.
 This fee is one of the lowest in the industry and is charged by our e-Collect partner, EPS Financial, and is automatically deducted from your tax refund before the remainder is deposited in your bank account.

 Where Can I Find More Information on Tax Refund Options?